-- There is no effective police force in Somalia; lawlessness, violent crime, banditry and looting are common.
+- There is no effective police force in Somalia; lawlessness, violent crime, clan violence, banditry and looting are common.

 - Attacks by pirates against all forms of shipping in and around Somalia's waters, the Indian Ocean and the Gulf of Aden remains a serious threat, including at some distance from the coast.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when sailing/boating anywhere near the Horn of Africa.
 See our piracy bulletin for further information.

 - In May 2014 the World Health Organisation declared the recent international spread of wild poliovirus a “public health emergency of international concern” and has issued temporary recommendations (renewed in February 2015) that may affect travel to Somalia.